PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   replace SLF4J's `{}` placeholders with `%s` or vice versa.
 Yet another example would be to rewrite `BigDecimal.valueOf("<some-long-value>")` to `BigDecimal.valueOf(theParsedLongValue)`.
-- More generally, investigate ways to plug in fully dynamic behavior, e.g. by providing hooks which enable plugging in arbitrary predicates/ transformations.
+- More generally, investigate ways to plug in fully dynamic behavior, e.g.  by providing hooks which enable plugging in arbitrary predicates/transformations.
 The result would be a Refaster/`BugChecker` hybrid.
 A feature like this could form the basis for many other features listed here.
 (As a concrete example, consider the ability to reference `com.google.errorprone.matchers.Matcher` implementations.)
 - Provide an extension API that enables defining methods or expressions based on functional properties.
 A motivating example is the Java Collections framework, which allows many ways to define (im)mutable (un)ordered